Skip to content

 Visualisation of a single sequence

 LoVis4u is able to visualise only one sequence.
 In that case no special parameters are required.
-However, if you want to highlight each protein group of homologues with a particular colour (protein sequences still will be clustered) you can use the following parameter: --set-group-colour-for conserved which will highlight conserved genes as in the example above (since if only one sequence is in input then all proteins there are considered as "conserved")
+However, if you want to highlight each protein group of homologues with a particular colour (protein sequences still will be clustered) you can use the following parameter: --set-group-colour-for undefined which will highlight all genes for single sequence (default value for protein group class is "undefined" which can be changed after clustering and calculating fractions for each gene group within a cluster of proteomes if multiple loci are used for input).

 f2